GSA/digitalgov.gov/content/events/2020/10/2020-10-08-federal-source-code-summit-building-coding.md

 **Joseph Amalfitano** is the implementation lead of the Federal Source Code policy at Social Security Administration (SSA).
 He is a passionate advocate for open source culture and breaking down organizational silos.
 Joseph has been with the SSA since 2009.
 He holds two master’s degrees from the University of Central Florida; one in Management Information Systems and the other in Accounting.
 When he isn’t working he can be found with his family, playing games, or tinkering with his smart home setup.

-**Laura Beaufort** is the Tech Lead at the Federal Election Commission, where she works to increase transparency in campaign finance.
+**Laura Beaufort** is the Technical Lead at the Federal Election Commission, where she works to increase transparency in campaign finance.
 At the FEC, she led the initiative to add the fec.gov’s code to code.gov and campaign finance API to data.gov.
 Her interests include application security, performance improvement, and fixing bugs.
 She also actively participates in the open source community, having contributed to several open source projects.

 **Joseph Castle** is the Product Manager & Front-End Engineer of Code.gov where he is responsible for maintaining the [Code.gov website](https://code.gov) and overseeing federal agency implementation of the White House’s [Federal Source Code Policy](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2016/m_16_21.pdf).
 Dr. Castle earned his PhD from Virginia Tech and his [dissertation](https://github.com/jcastle/dissertation_publishingOSS) focused on OSS publication in the federal sector.
 He served in the Obama Administration, is a U.S. Army veteran, and a Fed100 recipient.